 If an employee’s claim is denied and he or she appeals the denial, ERISA requires the insurer to approve or deny that appeal within a specific period.
 If the appeal is denied, the employee may file a lawsuit alleging improper action by the insurance company.
 This is handled by a judge in an administrative hearing.

 In these hearings, judges are only allowed to determine if there was “abuse of discretion” by the insurance company.
 The more documentation the employee presented to the insurance company with the claim, the more information the judge will have to make the determination.
 Therefore, it is essential to provide as much documentation from doctors and other medical professionals as possible.

-An employee with disability insurance through his or her employer can benefit from legal guidance from an attorney experienced in dealing with these claims.
+An employee with disability insurance through his or her employer can benefit from legal guidance from an experienced attorney, such as our ERISA lawyer in Los Angeles in dealing with these claims.
 He or she can work to ensure that the claim is not denied or that if it’s already been denied, it can successfully be appealed.
 This can make the difference between an employee and his or her family getting the funds they need during a difficult time and falling into financial distress.